 An essay on the Greeks in Egypt during the Archaic and Classical periods.

-I am a Teaching Fellow in Ancient Greek History in the Department of Classics at Royal Holloway, University of London and a Research Associate at the Institute of Classical Studies.
+I am a Research Associate at the Institute of Classical Studies.
 My research focuses on the mediation between civic and personal religion in archaic and classical Greece

 Excavation of archaic Morgantina (c.700–450 BC), Sicily, has brought to light a significant pattern in the distribution of imported Greek pottery.
 This pattern, which shows a preference for imports with features that referred to metal vessels, is echoed at sites around the western Mediterranean.
 We argue that the preference for certain types was communicated back to Greek producers, and that it also reflects the particular local interests of non-Greeks, who associated metallic features not only with wealth, but also with their own ancestral traditions.